 - Preheat oven to 350°F (180°C).
 Spray donut pan with non-stick spray.
 Set aside.

 - Whisk the melted butter, buttermilk, vanilla, egg, and sugars together.
 Pour into the dry ingredients and whisk everything together there are no pockets of flour; be careful not to overmix (otherwise you’ll have tough donuts.)
-Batter will be slightly thick and there will be lumps.30 g unsalted butter, 120 g buttermilk, 1 tsp vanilla extract, 1 large egg, 50 g granulated sugar, 55 g dark brown sugar
+Batter will be slightly thick and there will be lumps.30 g unsalted butter, 120 g buttermilk, 1 teaspoon vanilla extract, 1 large egg, 50 g granulated sugar, 55 g dark brown sugar

 - Bake for 8-10 minutes.
 To test, poke your finger into the top of the donut.
 If the donut bounces back, they’re done.
 Cool donuts for 2 minutes then transfer to a wire rack; let them cool completely before adding the ganache.
 Re-grease the pan and bake the remaining donut batter.